APLMOOC/APLMOOC/docs/course/ch4/part1.md

 That's right, it's a domain error.
 APL can't handle these values, so it just throws an error.
-One last question: what about the number 0?
+What about the number 0?

 ```apl
       ⍳0